The variables must be declared in a variable declaration block of a unit or a procedure or function

 character on some platforms).

-will assume memory is located elsewhere, and that the assembler name of this location
+compiler will assume memory is located elsewhere, and that the assembler name of this

-is specified by the name of the variable, as written in the source.
-The name may not
+location is specified by the name of the variable, as written in the source.
+The name

 - The fourth form is completely equivalent to the third, it declares a variable which is